ds-04/openldap_hints/README.md

 CURRENT TODOS:

-- Verify slapadd doesn't respect memberOf ... slapd needs to be online for memberOf
+- Writeup: slapadd doesn't respect memberOf ... slapd needs to be online for memberOf ... as its an operational-on-write-action

 ```